perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma.rst

 .. code-block :: python

     # The first key is the configuration number.
-Here we have one configuration.
+We have one configuration.
     si_imsigma.imsigma.keys()
     >> dict_keys([1])

     # The second key is the band index.
-Here we are looking at configuration 1,
+Here we are looking at configuration 1
-    # and we have 2 bands (matching the si_imsigma.bands attribute)
+    # and we have 2 bands (matching the si_imsigma.bands attribute).
     si_imsigma.imsigma[1].keys()
     >> dict_keys([1, 2])